Day 52: Wall

 The Whin Sill rising above Turret 45B.

-The Whin Sill on which this section of the wall is built.
+The Whin Sill, above which this section of the wall is built.

 The first part of the walk was characterised by a rollercoaster series of escarpments.